Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

-During the battle at Fort Wagner in South Carolina, William Carney—who was formerly enslaved and escaped to freedom—saw the guard go down, and picked up the flag himself.
-Despite being shot several times and injured, William carried the flag across the battlefield to Union lines, becoming a hero.
+During the Civil War battle at Fort Wagner in South Carolina William Carney performed a brave and noble act.
+When his regiment's color guard carrying the United States flag was injured, William picked up the flag himself.
+Despite being shot several times and injured, William carried the flag across the battlefield to Union lines, making him a hero.

 William Carney was awarded the Congressional Medal of Honor for this act, defying widespread racial discrimination and prejudice.
-This book celebrates his remarkable life and impacts on his communities.
-His story still reverberates to this day.
-The movie Glory is based on the actions of the 54th.
+This book celebrates his remarkable life with forceful prose by Gary Golio and dramatic watercolors by award-winning artist E. B. Lewis.